On the Doppler distortion of the sea-wave spectra: Introduction

-Zakharov-Filonenko spectrum appears as exact solution of the particular case of Eq. (\ref{Hasselman})
+Zakharov-Filonenko spectrum appears as an exact solution of the particular case of Eq. (\ref{Hasselmann})

 this is a classical case of Kolmogorov-Zakharov (KZ) spectra.
-This weakly turbulent theory is far advanced both analytically and numerically (Zakharov and Filonenko 1967, 1966; Craik 1987; Zakharov at al. 1992; Pushkarev and Zakharov 1996, 2000).
+The theory of weak turbulence is far advanced both analytically and numerically \cite{Zakharov1966}-\cite{ZKPR2007}.

-A lot of experimental observations (Forristall, 1981; Kahma, 1981; Donelan, 1985, 1998, Hansen at al. 1990) beginning from famous work of Toba (1973) gives us evidences that in most cases at moderately high frequencies $\frac{\omega}{\omega_p} \lesssim10$ the Zakharov-Filonenko spectrum (\ref{ZakhFil}) is well detected.
-Sometimes in the region of extremely high frequencies $\frac{\omega}{\omega_p} \gg 10$ the Phillips spectrum (\ref{Phil-1}) takes place.

-"Universality" of spectrum $\omega^{-4}$ became obvious in the middle of eighties.
-In 1986 O. Phillips, "father" of $\omega^{-5}$ spectrum published an article with confession that spectrum (\ref{Phil-1}) may takes place only at high frequency region and is not universal.

-In the region of moderate frequencies the $\omega^{-4}$ spectrum is dominating with confidence.
+In the region of moderate frequencies in field experiments with mature sea the $\omega^{-4}$ spectrum is dominating with confidence \cite{Toba1973}-\cite{Hwang1999}.
 From this fact the question of physical interpretation of spectrum $F(\omega) \simeq \omega^{-4}$ becomes very important.
-The origin of this spectrum is rather obvious from our point of view.
-This spectrum is just weakly turbulent KZ-spectrum.
-There are another explanations, though.
+Following Zakharov and Filonenko this spectrum is just weakly turbulent KZ-spectrum.
+There are other explanations, though.

-One of them was proposed by Phillips in 1986.
-He made supposition that spectrum $\omega^{-4}$ is a result of balance of all three terms of Eq.(\ref{Hasselman})
+One of them was proposed by Phillips in 1986 \cite{Phillips1986}.
+He made the supposition that spectrum $\omega^{-4}$ is a result of a balance of all three terms of Eq.(\ref{Hasselmann})

-This affirmation unlikely can be treated as a serious theory, because the expression of $p^{-}$ is completely unknown.
+This hypothesis is unlikely to be treated as a theory, because the expression of $p^{-}$ is almost completely unknown.
 There are only very rough empirical formulas.
-However in that paper this expression was taken in the form giving us the balance in Eq. (\ref{Phil-2}).
-But there is no any ground for this assumption.
+However in that paper this expression was taken in the form that gives us the balance in Eq. (\ref{Phil-2}).
+For now there are no strong argument in favor of this conjecture.

-Another explanation was proposed by Banner (1990) and developed by Donelan (1998).
-They consider the $\omega^{-4}$ spectrum as an artifact of the observation of time histories at a point brought about by Doppler shifting of the short waves riding on the orbital currents of the long waves.
-Let us suppose that spatial spectrum of the short waves $\Phi(k)$ is known.
-The problem is to derive the frequency spectrum $F(\omega)$ using only $\Phi(k)$.
-Normally we have to assume that waves obey linear dispersion equation.
-In this case the following simple expression takes place
+Another explanation was proposed by Banner \cite{Banner1990} and developed by Donelan \cite{Donelan1998}.
+They considered the $\omega^{-4}$ spectrum as "an artifact of the observation of time histories at a point brought about by Doppler shifting of the short waves riding on the orbital currents of the long waves" --- citation from \cite{Donelan1998}.

+In the paper \cite{Banner1990} yet another explanation was proposed.
+It is based on taking into account the angle dependence of spatial spectra.
+Today there is no common opinion about the exact form of such a distribution.
+For example angular distributions obtained by Donelan {\it et al} \cite{Donelan1985} and Hwang {\it et al} \cite{Hwang1999} in field experiments differ significantly.
+Also, the universality of angular dependence is not obvious yet.